seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **ALBANY**
 Ask him his purposes, why he appears
-Upon this call o' the trumpet.
+Upon this call o' the trumpet. /

 **Herald**
+/ What are you?
 Your name, your quality? and why you answer
-This present summons?
+This present summons? /

 **EDGAR**
-Know, my name is lost;
+/ Know, my name is lost;
 By treason's tooth bare-gnawn and canker-bit:
 Yet am I noble as the adversary
-I come to cope.
+I come to cope. /

 **ALBANY**
-Which is that adversary?
+/ Which is that adversary?

 **EDGAR**
 What's he that speaks for Edmund Earl of Gloucester?

 **EDMUND**
-Himself: what say'st thou to him?
+Himself: what say'st thou to him? /

 **EDGAR**
-Draw thy sword,
+/ Draw thy sword,
 Thy arm may do thee justice: here is mine.
-Behold, it is the privilege of mine honours,
+Behold, it is the privilege of mine honors,
 My oath, and my profession: I protest,
 Despite thy victor sword and fire-new fortune,
-Thy valour and thy heart, thou art a traitor;
+Thy valor and thy heart, thou art a traitor;
 False to thy gods, thy brother, and thy father;
 And, from the extremest upward of thy head
 To the descent and dust below thy foot,
 A most toad-spotted traitor.
 Say thou 'No,'
-Thou liest.
+Thou liest. /

 **EDMUND**
-In wisdom I should ask thy name;
+/ In wisdom I should ask thy name;
 But, since thy outside looks so fair and warlike,
 What safe and nicely I might well delay
 By rule of knighthood, I disdain and spurn:
 Back do I toss these treasons to thy head;
 With the hell-hated lie o'erwhelm thy heart;
 This sword of mine shall give them instant way,
-Where they shall rest for ever.
+Where they shall rest forever.
 Trumpets, speak!

 *Alarums.
 They fight.
 EDMUND falls*

+**ALBANY**
+Save him, save him! /

 **GONERIL**
-This is practise, Gloucester:
+/ This is practice, Gloucester:
 By the law of arms thou wast not bound to answer
 An unknown opposite; thou art not vanquish'd,
-But cozen'd and beguiled.
+But cozen'd and beguiled. /

 **ALBANY**
+/ Shut your mouth, dame,
+Or with this paper shall I stop it: Hold, sir:
 Thou worse than any name, read thine own evil:
 No tearing, lady: I perceive you know it.
 *\[Gives the letter to EDMUND]*

 **GONERIL**
 Say, if I do, the laws are mine, not thine:
-Who can arraign me for't.
+Who can arraign me for't. /

 **ALBANY**
+/ Most monstrous!
+Oh!
-Know'st thou this paper?
+Know'st thou this paper? /

 **GONERIL**
-Ask me not what I know.
+/ Ask me not what I know.

 *Exit*